lightning/bolts/02-peer-protocol.md

 ### The `accept_channel` Message

 This message contains information about a node and indicates its acceptance of the new channel.
+This is the second step toward creating the funding transaction and both versions of the commitment transaction.

 1. type: 33 (`accept_channel`)
 2. data: